 Subject to lock-up provisions described under "Underwriting," we are generally not restricted from issuing additional securities, including shares of common stock, securities that are convertible into or exchangeable for, or that represent the right to receive, common stock or substantially similar securities.
 In particular, we may conduct one or more additional offerings following this offering and may seek waiver of the lock-up provisions described under "Underwriting" to conduct such offerings.
 The issuance of securities in these or any other offerings may cause further dilution to our stockholders, including investors in this offering.
 In order to raise additional capital, such securities may be at prices that are not the same as the price per share in this offering.
-We cannot assure you that we will be able to sell shares or other securities in any other offering at a price per share that is equal to or greater than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing stockholders, including investors who purchase securities in this offering.
+We cannot assure you that we will be able to sell shares or other securities in any other offering at a price per share that is equal to or greater than the price per share by investors in this offering.
 The price per share at which we sell additional shares of our common stock or securities convertible into common stock in future transactions may be higher or lower than the price per share in this offering.
 The exercise of outstanding stock options and the vesting of outstanding restricted stock units may also result in further dilution of your investment.